Panagiotis Stamatakis: Stamatakis's work at Mycenae after Schliemann's departure

+Schliemann left many finds partially exposed in the ground, and several trenches unfinished.
 Stamatakis returned to Mycenae early in January 1877.
 Following the observation of a trench to the south side of the Grave Circle, Stamatakis excavated and discovered, along with Vasilios Drosinos, Schliemann's surveyor, the remains of the so-called "Ramp House", including a treasury of gold vessels, jewellery and a signet ring.
 This assemblage, known as the "Acropolis Treasure", has been interpreted as the contents of a looted shaft grave.
 Much of its material was imported, showing connections between Mycenae and Central Europe.
 Another major project undertaken by Stamatakis in this period was the systematic photography of the finds and remains at Mycenae.